 Dressage clinics with Verne Batchelder are held regularly at Friendship Farm.
 Amy has worked with Verne for over 18 years.
 "I am always impressed by his ability to bring out the best in both me and my horse, without ever feeling forced.
 He is gifted in his abilities as a genuine teacher and finds creative, successful approaches in developing horse and rider.", Amy notes.

 Verne Batchelder approaches dressage instruction with an articulate, technical yet compassionate system.
 He transfers to his students the ability to be patient and persistent in their training with their horses.
 He is quick to provide his students with training exercises so they are less likely to take it personally when all does not go well.
 Verne is comfortable teaching riders of all ages and aspirations.
 His student base includes a wide variety of riders from those motivated by showing to those who just enjoy the training process and choose not to show.
 Amy has personally watched him teach pre-Training Level riders through FEI competitors, and he treats each with the same respect and enthusiasm.

 Verne, along with his wife and one of his daughters, Nora, operates River House Hanoverians, in Williston, Florida.
-In the last five years, they have produced five horses that have competed at Grand Prix and three horses that have qualified for the FEI Young Horse Championships.
-They have imported over 200 Hanoverians from Germany and have produced twice that amount domestically from their own mares and stallions.
+This program has produced eight horses that have competed at Grand Prix and many horses that have been Champions or placed highly at Regional Championships, the National Dressage Finals and the Festival of Champions.
+Verne is now a highly sought after clinician, teaching all up and down the East Coast from Maine to Florida, presenting clinics to avid riders 150 - 200 days a year.
 Verne also appreciates the talents of all breeds of horses and has experience working with many non-traditional breeds as well.

 How to sign up to ride: